 Last Updated on

-In Missouri, a business operating under a fictitious name will need to register a DBA.
-Learn more about what a DBA is, who needs one and how to register.
+In Missouri, a business operating under a fictitious name will need to register.
+Learn more about what a Fictitious Name is, who needs one and how to register.

 When a business wants to operate under a name other than their legal name, the state of Missouri, like most states, require the business to register their business name.
 The registration requirement was designed to protect consumers from business owners hiding anonymously behind the name of a business.